foresthayes/CollarDownloadeR/README.md

 # CollarDownloadeR

+_Given that we are working on the new collar package we are going to rename this package to collarfetchr for consistency and searchability.
+Phasing out this package is in name only.
+The package will continue to focus on all data reading capabilities required when working with collar data.
+The new package can be found at https://github.com/Huh/collarfetchr_

 A package to retrieve collar data from manufacturer's websites

 This is very much a work in progress, but is being used by some collaborators.